judeha/cs262_design1/README.md

 **Protocols**

+There are two different types of protocols available: JSON and a custom wire protocol.
+Both protocols utilize a message structure consisting of a protoheader, header, and content:
+- Protoheader: a fixed 4-byte header that contains information about the protocol version + header length
-There are two different types of protocols available: JSON and a custom binary protocol.
-Both protocols use the exact same structure for the requests where there is a protoheader, header, request, and response.
-The protoheader provides metadata about the header, the header provides metadata about the request, the request specifies the type of request (i.e., login, read_message), and the response contains the information the server will send back to the client.
-The JSON protocol will encode and decode the request in the form of JSON string, whereas our custom binary protocol encodes/decodes bytes.
-Initially the custom protocol used to decode by identifying pipes ('|'), but we switched over to utilizing a recursive header to avoid casting everything and also be able to parse lists/tuples.
-It would also place less restrictions on the user in terms of the types of messages they are able to send over the network.
-To specify which protocol to use for the application, type 0 for JSON and 1 for custom.
+- Header: a variable-length header that contains metadata about the content of the message (encoding, length, and requested operation)
+- Content: the client request/server response that contains actionable information and data The JSON protocol serializes/deserializes objects via JSON string, whereas our custom protocol encodes/decodes bytes.
+Initially, our wire protocol relied on piping (delimiting arguments with pipes '|'), but we have since switched to a recursive encoding/decoding protocol that prefixes all arguments with a "miniheader" containing their type and length.
+This allows us to reduce fragile casting, parse nested structures like lists or tuples, and place less restrictions on the types of messages a user is able to send over the network.

+Example of recursive encoding:
+- Raw data: [200, "hello", [8, False, 9]]
+- Encoded data: <list,3><int,3>200<str,5>hello<list,3><int,1>8<bool,1>False<int,1>9

-To learn more about our design and engineering process, particuarly on the thought process behind efficiency and scalability, click [here](https://docs.google.com/document/d/1VgRHjW2I94al2vKQbMXU5OTpYC9vVg0mS-7m-KCjAWU/edit?usp=sharing).
+To see our engineering notebook, click [here](https://docs.google.com/document/d/1VgRHjW2I94al2vKQbMXU5OTpYC9vVg0mS-7m-KCjAWU/edit?usp=sharing).

 Any and all feedback is appreciated!